chuchun2/ATMS-597-Project-3-Group-G/README.md

 **project3_anomalies.py**
 - this script is used to calculate and plot the mean fields and anomaly fields
-- when calculate the extreme precipitation composite, users could choose to save the composite data instead of regenerating it in the future
+- when calculating the extreme precipitation composite, users could choose to save the composite data instead of regenerating it in the future

 ## Authors and acknowledgment